Rob Hollander

 Scholarly Work

-"Architecture of the Jewish Ghetto" in Jews: a people's history of the Lower East Side vol.ii, Clayton Books:New York, 2012
+"Architecture of the Ghetto" in A people's history of the Lower East Side vol.ii, Clayton Books:New York, 2012

 Foreword, The Bowery: a history of grit, graft and grandeur, History Press:Charleston, SC, 2011